 \section{Introduction}

 Real-time rendering of 3D line sets has many applications in scientific visualization and in the game industry.
-While some line sets are inherently static, others are dynamic: they vary over time as a result of a simulation or user interaction.
-Visualizing dynamic line sets becomes essential when dealing with time-varying flow data \cite{mcloughlin2010over}, particle trajectories, hair and fur simulation \cite{ward2007survey} and for enabling user interactions such as segmenting diffusion MRI whole brain tractograms into distinct white matter bundles \cite{anwander2009white, schultz2008virtual, chamberland2014real} or real-time tractography \cite{chamberland2014real}.
+While some line sets are inherently static, others are dynamic: they vary over time as a result of a simulation, animation, or user interaction.
+Visualizing dynamic line sets is relevant when dealing with time-varying flow data \cite{mcloughlin2010over}, particle trajectories, hair and fur simulation \cite{ward2007survey}, and when supporting user interactions such as segmenting diffusion MRI whole-brain tractograms into white matter bundles \cite{anwander2009white, schultz2008virtual} or real-time tractography \cite{chamberland2014real}.